carlpadilla/carlpadilla/README.md

-I am a Full Stack Developer from Philadelphia, PA.
+I am a software engineer from Philadelphia, PA.
 I've had a passion for coding, technologies and problem solving since HighSchool.

-Creative, detail-oriented, software engineer with a deep interest in automation.
+Creative, detail-oriented, with a deep interest in automation and learning.
 Proven track record of creating and implementing successful front and back end web applications.
 Looking to bring my skills to a tech company with global reach.